-There are ten elephant statues surrounding this gigantic statue symbolising the ten directions – eight for the earth, one for the sky, and one for space down.
+Ten elephant statues are surrounding this gigantic statue symbolising the ten directions – eight for the earth, one for the sky, and one for space down.

 According to historical tales and legends, it is believed that Goddess Kumari performed austerity on this rock.
 There is a ‘Dhyana Mandapam’ located beside the memorial, which serves as the meditation hall for the visitors who want to meditate.
 The style of architecture followed here is distinctive and incorporates various temple styles from all over India.
 These rocks are surrounded by the Laccadive Sea.

 Swami Vivekanand was a disciple of Sri Ramakrishna Paramahamsa, the founder of Ramakrishna Mission and this construction was dedicated to him.
 Built between the years 1963 and 1970 and adorned in red and blue granite, it is situated on the top of a rock island, at a height of about 17 meters above sea level, covering a total area of approximately 6 acres.